Skip to main content Accessibility Statement

 While the symptoms of lymphedema can progress, such as increased swelling and pain, there are several treatment methods patients can implement to reduce the progression of symptoms.
 Complete decongestive therapy (CDT) is the standard lymphedema treatment approach, and is a multimodal treatment plan that starts with in-clinic treatment provided by a certified lymphedema therapist, followed by at-home self-management with tools like pneumatic compression devices to reduce swelling.
 Below are the main components of CDT:

-- Exercise: Regular exercise can also relieve swelling and related lymphedema symptoms.
+• Exercise: Regular exercise can also relieve swelling and related lymphedema symptoms.
 Performing lymphedema exercises prescribed by a lymphedema therapist, such as walking, yoga, or swimming, activates the muscles, which then act as a pump to promote the flow of fluid back into the bloodstream toward the heart.
-Exercise also helps patients maintain a healthy weight and reduce the pressure on their lymphatic system.
+Maintaining a healthy weight through diet and regular physical activity is an important part of managing lymphedema.
+Obesity can worsen swelling and make symptoms more difficult to control, so weight management should be a key component of your treatment plan.

 How do pneumatic compression devices work?